 M.S. students are allowed to use up to eight units of the approved Upper Division Undergraduate courses listed below.

-Ph.D. students are allowed to take eight units of approved Upper Division Undergraduate courses for the DQE, but this includes courses counted for the M.S.
+Ph.D. students are allowed to take eight units of approved Upper Division Undergraduate courses for the DQE.

 Structural Analysis